orbs-network/orbs-spec/behaviors/services/transaction-pool.md

 * Needs to support efficient query by `txhash`.
 * No need to be persistent, can re-sync from block storage.
 * No limit on max size (depends on expiration window).
-* Whenever a new block is committed the pool evicts expired transactions:
+* Transactions must be stroed in the pool until they are expired.
-  * A transaction's `tx.commit_time` is the block timestamp of the committed block it was included in.
+  * A transaction is considered expired if its timestamp is before the `last_committed_block` timestamp minus `config.TRANSACTION_EXPIRATION_WINDOW`.
-  * A Transaction is expired if:  `tx.commit_time < latest_block.time - (config.TRANSACTION_EXPIRATION_WINDOW + config.TRANSACTION_POOL_FUTURE_TIMESTAMP_GRACE_TIMEOUT)`.
-The expiration check provides an upper bound, ensuring that a all committed transactions with a timestamp within the expiration window are maintained in the pool to prevent duplicate transactions.
+    * For simplicity, the timestamp of the block the trasnaction was inceded in plus `config.TRANSACTION_POOL_FUTURE_TIMESTAMP_GRACE_TIMEOUT` may be used as an upper bound for the transaction timestamp.

 #### Synchronization state
 * `last_committed_block` - The last valid committed block that the transaction pool is synchronized to (persistent if the pools are).